Benjamin Pwee: Singapore Democratic Party

 In 2019, Pwee left the DPP and joined the Singapore Democratic Party (SDP).
-During the 2020 general election, he was part of a four-member SDP team contesting in Marsiling–Yew Tee GRC against a four-member PAP team.
+During the 2020 general election, he was part of a four-member SDP team along with Bryan Lim, Damanhuri Abas and Khung Wai Yeen contesting in Marsiling–Yew Tee GRC against the PAP team.
 The SDP team lost after garnering 36.82% of the vote against the PAP team's 63.18%.

 Personal life

 Pwee's father, Robert Pwee, was a People's Action Party (PAP) grassroots leader.
 Pwee is married and has three children.

 Pwee is a Protestant Christian and has held positions at the Asia Theological Association and Graduates Christian Fellowship (Singapore).

 Pwee started the Pwee Foundation in 2012 to sponsor social causes and connect beneficiaries with entities that can assist them, including voluntary welfare organisations, social enterprises and government agencies.
 He has also done voluntary work with the Singapore Anglican Community Services, Singapore Scout Association, two mental health rehabilitation institutions, a shelter for battered women and children, and a centre for autistic children.